MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

   * In the "GitHub Server" section, enter a name for the server, and the API URL for your GitHub instance (e.g., <ins>https://api.github.com</ins>).
   * Enter personal access token (generated in GitHub that has the "repo" scope) in the "**Credentials**" section.
   * Click "**Test Connection**" to verify that Jenkins can connect to your GitHub instance.
-  * Scroll down to the "GitHub Web Hook" section and select the "Let Jenkins auto-manage hook URLs" option.
+  * Check the "Manage Hooks" field
   * Click "Save" to save the configuration.

+*Note:*
-*Note: The github plugin allows Jenkins to receive notifications from GitHub when code changes occur, and trigger builds or other actions in response.*
+*1. The github plugin allows Jenkins to receive notifications from GitHub when code changes occur, and trigger builds or other actions in response.*
+*2. The "Manage Hooks" field allows you to configure Jenkins to automatically create and manage webhook URLs for your GitHub repositories.
+If this option is selected, Jenkins will automatically create webhook URLs for each repository that you add to a Jenkins job.*

 ### Step 4: Configuring the Jenkins project that I want to build a trigger for when code changes
 - In Jenkins, click on "**Configure**" for the project, and go to the "**Build Triggers**" section.